 Simple dial control quickly changes headphone volume, pattern selection or switch to mute all from your microphone.

-- Four pickup patterns: cardioid, Omni, bidirectional, and stereo pickup patterns offer incredible...
+- Four Pickup Patterns: Flexible cardioid, omni, bidirectional, and stereo pickup patterns allow you...

 This time-tested offering from Apogee is another one of the best microphones for YouTube if you’re at or near a desk and a USB mic is what you’re after.